Conversion of Partnership Firm into LLP | Step-by-Step Guide

 Form 17 – Application and Statement for Conversion of Partnership Firm to LLP

-The applicants should firstly fill the Service Request Number (SRN) of the RUN-LLP Form which was issued when filing the proposed names.
+The applicants should first complete the Service Request Number (SRN) of the RUN-LLP Form that was issued when filing the proposed names.

-The name of the proposed LLP should be given along with the name, address, registration, and partnership agreement details of the partnership firm.
+The proposed LLP’s name should be given as LLP with the partnership firm’s name, address, registration firm, and partnership agreement details.

 The details of all the partners of the Partnership Firm, along with the amount of capital contributed by each of them, should also be furnished here.
 The Partnership Firm should also provide the details of the Secured Creditors.